 Zac Says Don’t Panic

-Value Engineering is basically bringing a project back within budget, by carefully picking and choosing which parts of the project could possibly be omitted, completed in the future, changed to reduce the cost, or even completed by the owner, without jeopardizing the overall integrity or function of the facility.
+Value Engineering in construction is basically bringing a project back within budget, by carefully picking and choosing which parts of the project could possibly be omitted, completed in the future, changed to reduce the cost, or even completed by the owner, without jeopardizing the overall integrity or function of the facility.
 This may work with residential projects as well as industrial and commercial.

 There is sweat equity or self-performed duty’s an owner can choose to do as well, to help lower the overall cost.
 Final cleaning of the project or installing some existing cabinetry to be re-used, or placement of office furniture and owners re-used equipment, rough landscaping, etc… This can all add up.